liondadev/cryptoforukraine/README.md

 #### Or

-### Help make this a real website to raise awareness
+### Help make this a real website and share the link
 If you have the spare funs for a domain, feel free to contact me (Lion#3933) on discord. **You could also buy the domain yourself and host the website.**